cjrh/coroexecutor/README.rst

 In this modified example, the job function ``naive_fetch`` has no error handling.
 No matter, the ``suppress_task_errors`` parameter will allow the executor to absorb them all.
+Be careful with this.
+I recommend against doing this wherever possible, and handle exceptions and ``CancelledError`` explicitly within your job functions instead.

 Examples
 --------